 Weight your questions according to importance.
 Some questions should be worth more than others.
 Perhaps you’ll weight the more general questions in the beginning stages of the interview process less than some of the questions your partnerships leader or product teams ask.
 Establish a weighting system to score the questions that matter most more heavily than the questions that simply give you a baseline understanding of the candidate’s background in the early stages of the interview process.

 According to the 2021 State of the Partner Ecosystem Report, the average salary for partnership professionals in the US is $178,621.
-Take the 2022 State of the Partner Ecosystem survey now, and get insights about salaries, reporting lines, and more when the report is published — and build out your growing partnerships team with your big-picture vision in mind.
+Sign up for the 2022 State of the Partner Ecosystem Report now, and get insights about salaries, reporting lines, and more when the report is published — and build out your growing partnerships team with your big-picture vision in mind.